CiscoTestAutomation/getting-started/start-guide/quickstart/manageconnections.rst

 This step-by-step example shows you how to connect to a device.

 .. note:: You can run the commands in the following examples on real devices, if you have them available.
-If you don't have a real device to practice with, we offer a :term:`mock device` that you can use with most of the |library| examples.
+If you don't have a real device to practice with, we offer a mock device that you can use with most of the |library| examples.

 #. :download:`Download the zip file that contains the mock data and YAML file <mock.zip>`. |br| |br|